mcaceresb/stata-honestdid/README.md

 ## Additional options and resources

-See the [vignette](https://github.com/asheshrambachan/HonestDiD/blob/master/doc/HonestDiD_Example.pdf) for the R package.
-You can also view a video presentation about this paper [here](https://www.youtube.com/watch?v=6-NkiA2jN7U).
+You can view a video presentation about this paper [here](https://www.youtube.com/watch?v=6-NkiA2jN7U).

 ## Authors